 Friday, February 14, 2014

 The pictures below show what we have been up to over the last couple months with our newest little treasure.
-Noah is learning his new surroundings, getting to know his siblings and enjoying the beautiful weather here in sunny San Diego.
+Noah is learning his new surroundings, getting to know his siblings and enjoying the beautiful weather here.
 He is progressing very well and we are all learning how to communicate with each other.
 One of the most striking things we noticed within just a couple weeks was how Noah's skin and hair changed.
 When we first brought Noah home, his skin was very leathery and rough and his hair was stringy and course.
 This was likely due to some basic nutritional deficiencies.
 In almost no time, his skin softened up and his hair looks and feels different.
 Also, when we first got him home, Noah would swipe at Julie's face when she held him.
 We noticed this behavior in the orphanage as well when Noah was held by orphanage workers.
 This behavior has almost completely disappeared since we got him home.
 We thank God for his mercies and kindness to us and to Noah.

 Friday, December 13, 2013

 This is our family's story and journey to adopt an abandoned little boy with Down syndrome from Eastern Europe